tomjoht/documentation-theme-jekyll/mydoc/mydoc_mercurial_collaboration.md

 <dt>child</dt> <dd>Later in the changeset history. the first parent is the first changeset, and then you have a list of descendants, which are the children.</dd>

-<dt>merge conflict scenarios</dt> <dd>Merge conflicts happen wou add or modify a file that another has removed from one commit to another, you make conflicting changes to the same file from one commit to another, or Mercurial notes some other file discrepancy.
+<dt>merge conflict scenarios</dt> <dd>Merge conflicts happen when add or modify a file that another has removed from one commit to another, you make conflicting changes to the same file from one commit to another, or Mercurial notes some other file discrepancy.
 When a merge conflict happens, Mercurial launches a merge program to resolve the conflict.
 When merge conflicts happen, Mercurial removes the problematic files from the working directory until you fix them.
 You have to add them again to the working directory.
 </dd>

 <dt>bookmarks:</dt><dd>This is a way to create branches in Mercurial.
 First run <code>hg bookmark hell</code>.
 Then <code>hg checkout hell</code>.
 Now you're working in hell.
 Then run <code>hg bookmark --delete hell</code> to delete hell. </dd>

 <dt>branches</dt><dd> You don't really work with branches in Mercurial.
 If you create a branch, it's considered a separate line of code.
 Rarely do you merge branches back in.
 In this regard, Mercurial differs greatly from Git.
 However, Mercurial's approach to branching is that you should simply clone the repository.
 When you want to merge your clone, you pull changes from your clone.
 There's really no reason to add in this new "branching" functionality when all you're doing is basically the same clone operation. </dd.

-<dt>rebase</dt><dd> I think this refers to drug use of some kind.  </dd>

 </dl>